arun-curriculum/Node-JS-Two-Day/day_two/README.md

 });
 ```

-##User Manager Lab
+##Book Manager Lab
-- Let's add a database component to our user manager system that we built.
+- We will create a simple book manager system so we can practice our database operations with Sequelize.
+- You can use the front-end that has already been developed for you in the `book_library_html` folder.
-- The app should have one model `User` and should have the attributes firstname, lastname, age, and username.
+- The app should have one model `Book` and have 4 attributes - title, author, genre, pages.
 - All CRUD operations should be performed with Sequelize.

 ##Chirp!
 Lab - The Next Big Thang